alvingogo25/burger/README.md

 ## Instructions
 1. Type in your favorite burger in the "Add a burger" box.
 2. To eat the burger, click "Eat it!"
+3. Click 'Remove' to remove a burger from the Eaten list.